abodian/bank-tech-test/README.md

-# bank-tech-test
+# Bank Tech Test

 ## Approach

 Planning consisted of:

 -   User stories written
 -   Classes and functions illustrated on wireframe.cc
 -   Test templates were written with edge cases considered

 ## Structure

 -   Two classes: BankAccount, and a model class Transaction
 -   As this is a simple program I believed it to be counter-intuitive to complicate matters with more than two classes.
 -   The Transaction class handles a single transaction (date, deposit, withdrawal, balance)
 -   The BankAccount class tracks the overall balance, manages instances of Transaction and ultimately logs the statement to the console.
 -   I had considered creating a Date class due to JS not having a concise way to display DD/MM/YYY however in the end I settled with a simple function that handled that formatting, which I did think complicated the BankAccount class too much.
 If the app was to be expanded then I would consider a date/timestamp class with appropriate functions.

 ## Install and Run the Code